-As explained above, Bos and Kleinjung's score function is not optimal and may produce unexpected results.
-In a recent work, the authors of [15] replaced the ratio dbl(b)/add(b) by the function which amends the unwanted behavior of the original score function by taking into account the bitlength of n(b).
-This function κ produces better results than Bos and Kleinjung's (no storage) algorithm (see Table 9).
+In a recent work, the authors of [15] replaced the ratio dbl(b)/add(b) from Bos and Kleinjung's algorithm by the function in order to take into account the bitlength of n(b).
+This function κ produces slightly better results than Bos and Kleinjung's algorithm (see Table 9 in the "no storage" context).
 Yet, it is not readily adapted to our setting since it makes it difficult to take into account the costs of triplings and the fact that we use both twisted Edwards and Montgomery curves.
 For our combination algorithm, we consider a more generic function based on the arithmetic cost per bit of a block (acpb) as defined at the beginning of Section 4.
 Notice that on twisted Edwards curves, the function κ used by the authors of [15] is closely related to the arithmetic cost per bits of a NAF block.
 Indeed, we have $acpb(b) \simeq (7 \operatorname{dbl}(b) + 8 \operatorname{add}(b))/\log_2(n(b)) = 7/\kappa(b) + 7.$